Class: RageController::API

 Parameters:

-send a json response to the client; objects like arrays will be serialized automatically
+send a json response to the client; objects will be serialized automatically

 send a text response to the client